What towns do you represent?

 The best way to get in touch with me is to email me at [email protected].
 You can also call my office at (617) 722-1643.
 When you email or call, please specify if you have a general question, legislative question or constituent problem.
 My office is open weekdays from 8:30 a.m. to 5:30 p.m.

 I am a reporter.
 How can I get in touch with you quickly?

 Please call my State House office at (617) 722-1643 and specify that you are reporter on deadline.

 Can you help me with an immigration issue?

-Unfortunately, I do not work on federal issues such as immigration.
+Unfortunately, federal issues such as immigration are not handled by the state government.
 For any issues involving a green card, visa or passport, please contact your U.S. Senator or Congressperson.
-If you are a resident of my Senate district, your U.S. Senators are John F. Kerry and Elizabeth Warren, and your Congressman is either Stephen Lynch (if you live in Avon, Braintree, Canton, East Bridgewater, Easton, Milton, Randolph, Stoughton, or West Bridgewater) or Joe Kennedy (if you live in Sharon).
-To see a list of all elected officials who represent you, click here.
+Your U.S. Senators are Ed Markey & Elizabeth Warren.
+Your Congressperson differs depending on where you live.
+To see a list of the elected officials who represent you, click here.

 I would like a proclamation or citation to commemorate a special event.
 How can I get one?

 I am always happy to send commemorative greetings to constituents and to acknowledge special events or occasions including significant birthdays, anniversaries, retirements, or other notable achievements.
 If you would like to receive a letter or a Senate citation, please email me directly at [email protected], or call my State House office at (617) 722-1643.
 When you email or call, please know the full name(s) of the individual(s) being honored, as well as any relevant details and the date of the event.

 How do I invite you to an event or a meeting?